Born in Rome, Italian soprano Raffaella Milanesi completed her studies at the Accademia Nazionale di Santa Cecilia.

 An admired Mozart interpreter, Raffaella appeared as Annio in La Clemenza di Tito at La Fenice with Ottavio Dantone and Ursel Herrmann; Sifare in Mitridate, Re di Ponto under David Stern at the Drottningholms Slottsteater; Donna Anna in Don Giovanni at the Teatro della Pergola in Florence; Cherubino in Le Nozze di Figaro under Christophe Rousset at the Opéra Royal de Wallonie-Liège.
 She was seen on stage as Susanna and Contessa d’Almaviva (Le Nozze di Figaro), Zerlina, Donna Elvira (Don Giovanni), Fiordiligi (Così fan tutte) and Aminta (Il Re pastore).

-Recent and forthcoming engagements include the title role in L’Incornazione di Poppea at the St. Gallen Theatre; Mandane in Arbace at the Handel Festival in Halle under Carlo Ipata; Maria Maddalena in Handel’s Resurrezione with Fabio Bonizzoni/La Risonanza at the Bozar in Bruxelles and with Václav Luks/Collegium 1704 in Prague and Dresden; Maria Vergine in Scarlatti’s Vergine Addolorata at the Baroque Festival of the Staatsoper Berlin.
-She will sing Cantatas and Serenatas by Farina at the Early Music Festival Utrecht.
+Recent and forthcoming engagements include the title role in L’Incornazione di Poppea at the St. Gallen Theatre, Maria Maddalena in Handel’s Resurrezione with Václav Luks in Prague and Dresden, Atamira in Alessandro Melani’s Empio punito conducted by Carlo Ipata and staged by Jacopo Spirei at the Teatro Verdi in Pisa, Maria Vergine in Scarlatti’s Vergine addolorata conducted by Fabio Biondi at the Baroque Festival of the Staatsoper Berlin.